 The only way to victory is through Jesus Christ.
 We will never achieve success by ourselves.
 We must depend upon Him every moment.
 Yes, we are to fight this spiritual battle with every ounce of strength in our being until we breathe our last.
 God is at work in you; please don’t stop now.
 Ultimately the triumph is God’s alone.

 Paul is a mature believer, having served Christ for many years, and he testifies about his present involuntary imperfection.
 This struggle with sin will one day be made a thing of the past through the redemption that is ours in Christ Jesus.
 "Everyone who has this hope fixed on Him purifies himself, just as He is pure" (1 John 3:3).
 The hope of appearing in the presence of God inspires the believer to put away every sin which clouds our vision of God.

 Our victory is already assured when we see Jesus Christ in glory.

 Our yielding to the Holy Spirit is not a once for all experience.
-It is not something you attain, but is a daily walk and a constantly renewed commitment to
+It is not something you attain, but is a daily walk and a constantly renewed commitment to His work in us.

 Message by Wil Pounds (c) 2006